tout savoir sur les vins Italiens

 Summing up, Italy can be subdivided into three major wine regions:

-- The North, with Veneto to the east, the birthplace of Amarone and Prosecco, and the regions of Trentino and Friuli, producing wines of an "alpine" style.
+• The North, with Veneto to the east, the birthplace of Amarone and Prosecco, and the regions of Trentino and Friuli, producing wines of an "alpine" style.
 To the west: a varied geography, encompassing more alpine regions such as Valle d'Aosta and Lombardy, hilly regions such as Piedmont (Barolo) and Emilia-Romagna with Lambrusco, then Liguria to the south and Cinq Terres coiled along the Mediterranean.

-- The Centre, on the west coast, the beauty of the hills of Tuscany (Bolgheri and Chianti), gives way to Lazio (Rome).
+• The Centre, on the west coast, the beauty of the hills of Tuscany (Bolgheri and Chianti), gives way to Lazio (Rome).
 In its heart, Umbria and the mountains of the Apennines, leaves place on the Adriatic Sea to the regions of Marche, known for its organic farming, Abruzzo, known for their Montepulciano and Molise, just above the spur of the boot.

-- The South, finally, is another country: Campania (Naples, Amalfi, etc ..) on the west coast, Puglia on the east coast, Basilicata in the centre of the two, then Calabria, wild and amazing.
+• The South, finally, is another country: Campania (Naples, Amalfi, etc ..) on the west coast, Puglia on the east coast, Basilicata in the centre of the two, then Calabria, wild and amazing.
 The two islands of Sardinia and Sicily, with varied terroirs, complete the South of Italy.

 In general, we can say that Tuscany, Piedmont, Veneto and Puglia are the most recognized regions for their wines.
 The fact that the first three (Piedmont, Tuscany and Veneto) are the regions of the country that gather the most DOCG is certainly not strange.

-How to find your happiness? how to choose your wine?
+How to choose your Italian wine?

 In essence, we can say that the more we go south of the country, the more the wines tend to soften.
 Indeed, it is generally accepted that southern wines have less bitterness, less acidity and have more body than their more northern cousins.
 Conversely, the closer we get to the north, the more we can find fine and fresh wines, with delicate notes and sometimes with more marked tannins.
 For example, Piedmont and its Barolos - Barbarescos will satisfy the most demanding palates.
 Tuscany, for its part, has proven that it can produce wines of rare elegance with impressive ageing potential.